espruino/EspruinoDocs/boards/WiFi.md

 ---------------------------

 Espruino WiFi contains and ESP8266 module to handle WiFi communications.
-It ships with firmware 0v40, but it can be updated reasonably easily if needed.
+It ships with firmware 0v40, but it can be updated reasonably easily if needed:

+* In the Web IDE, click `Settings`, `Flasher`
+* Down the bottom of the screen, under `Espruino WiFi Firmware` click the `Update WiFi module` button to update the firmware.
+This will take several minutes, but will result in the firmware being updated.
+* If you are unsure of your currently installed version, you can click `Check version` to find out what is installed.

+### Advanced ESP8266 Reflashing

+You can also turn your Espruino WiFi's CPU into a USB-serial bridge, allowing you to use your desktop PC to flash the Espruino WiFi.

+**USE WITH CAUTION:** The unmodified `esptool.py` tool for updating firmware sends packets of data that are too large, and will not be able to successfully flash the ESP8266, leaving it bricked.

 * First connect to your Espruino WiFi with the Web IDE - make a note of the Espruino Path (usually `/dev/ttySomething` or `COMxx`) that is displayed in the connection screen.